parkpow/platerec-documentation/source/index.html.md

 Attribute | Description
 --------- | -----------
 box | Bounding box for the license plate.
-Coordinates in pixel of the top left and bottom right corners of the plate. dscore | Score of the plate detection.
-Range [0, 1]. plate | Text of the license plate. score | Score of the plate reader text.
+Coordinates in pixel of the top left and bottom right corners of the plate. dscore | Score for plate detection.
+Range [0, 1]. plate | Text of the license plate. score | Score for reading the license plate text.
 Range [0, 1].

 The value **dscore** is dependent on the type of image we are processing.
 For example, if the images are coming from a highway camera you may have a threshold of X for good license plate detection.
 But if images are coming from a parking lot you may have a threshold of Y. So a good dscore has to be determined based on the images you are sending to us.